CryVoid001/OXAS/README.md

-# VulnHunter - Advanced Web Application Security Scanner
+# OXAS - Advanced Web Application Security Scanner

-VulnHunter is a powerful, modular Python CLI tool designed for automated web application security reconnaissance and vulnerability scanning.
+OXAS is a powerful, modular Python CLI tool designed for automated web application security reconnaissance and vulnerability scanning.
 It performs a comprehensive analysis of a target URL, starting with deep reconnaissance and proceeding to vulnerability testing based on intelligent WAF detection.

 ## Features

-VulnHunter is built with a modular architecture, allowing for easy extension and maintenance.
+OXAS is built with a modular architecture, allowing for easy extension and maintenance.

 ### 🔍 Reconnaissance Modules
 These modules gather critical information about the target before any aggressive testing begins: